It may sound strange at first, but here at Spinal Injuries Australia, we don’t care for people.

 Our members and clients are living their lives to the fullest, just differently than they used to.
 They have husbands and wives and families.
 They have exciting jobs and careers, play sports, travel overseas and contribute to their local communities in all sorts of ways.

-Our vision: That people with a spinal cord injury are able to live in an equitable, inclusive, integrated community, independently able to access every aspect of
+Our vision: That people with a spinal injury are able to live in an equitable, inclusive, integrated community, independently able to access every aspect of

 and contribute to the fabric of their region.